s-ball/tp-folder-dl/README.md

 ## Status

-Despite a high coverage rate (close to 100%), this is only a Beta quality work, because it lacks an acceptable documentation, and real world tests.
+Despite a high coverage rate (close to 100%), this is only a Beta quality work, because it lacks real world tests.

 ## Installation